The Open Reel

 The Open Reel is also active on a production level, supporting upcoming projects or still in post-production.

-The Open Reel has also co-produced the first feature film directed by Ricky Mastro, “7 minutes”, that was already selected to be part of Sofia Meetings (Work in Progress) during Sofia International Film Festival this year.
+The Open Reel has also co-produced the first feature film directed by Ricky Mastro, 7 minutes, that was already selected to be part of Sofia Meetings (Work in Progress) during Sofia International Film Festival in 2019.